 Regular meetings are generally held on the first Monday of each month at 7 PM (2017-18 meeting schedule ).
 (Note: In September 2017 & January 2018, the meeting will be the first Tuesday due to holidays).
 They are held at the Onota Township Hall, located at E1461 Deerton-Sand Lake Road in Deerton.
 Special meetings are held if necessary, and always have a notice listing the date, time, and purpose of the meeting posted at the township hall and on this site (at least 18 hours in advance).

 How can I participate in a meeting?

 There are two public comment periods during each board meeting.
 If you are unable to attend a meeting, you may also write a letter to the board.
 Please address all public correspondence to Onota Township Board; PO Box 100; Deerton, MI 49822 / email: firstname.lastname@example.org).
 Correspondence must be signed and/or list the author’s name; anonymous letters and emails cannot be included in board meetings.

 Meeting minutes are posted for regular and special* township board meetings.
 Minutes are available only as PDF files (note: if you do not currently have a program that will read PDFs, you may search the web for ‘free pdf reader’ to acquire a program at no cost).
-Minutes are added to the site only after being approved by the board at the following meeting.
+Minutes are added to the site only after being approved by the board at the next meeting.
 If you would like to read minutes from meetings not listed here, please contact the township clerk.